DendroMap: Visual Exploration of Large-Scale Image Datasets for Machine Learning with Treemaps: User Study

 We used the CIFAR-10 and CIFAR-100 datasets \cite{krizhevsky2009learning} for the study.
 The CIFAR-10 dataset has 10 classes, each containing 6,000 images (5,000 from training set and 1,000 from test set), while the CIFAR-100 dataset has 100 classes, each containing 600 images.

 We fine-tuned the ResNet50 \cite{DBLP:conf/cvpr/HeZRS16} architecture that was pretrained on the ImageNet dataset provided by TensorFlow\footnote{\url{https://www.tensorflow.org/api_docs/python/tf/keras/applications/resnet50/ResNet50}}.
 The CIFAR-10 and CIFAR-100 images were upsampled to fit the input shape of the ResNet50 model (i.e., $224 \times 224 \times 3$).
-After extracting the image features from the models, we used Average Pooling, followed by Dense layers.
+After extracting the image features from the models, we used Average Pooling, followed by three Dense layers (i.e., their sizes are 1024, 512, and the number of classes, respectively).
 The model was fine-tuned for 20 epochs, achieving a test set accuracy of $92.8 \%$ on CIFAR-10 and $76.3 \%$ on CIFAR-100.
-For use in the \name{} and \baseline{} algorithms, we represented the images in each dataset as high-dimensional vectors from the outputs of one of the last hidden layers in each respective model.
-For the CIFAR-10 ResNet50 model, we extracted the outputs from second-to-last hidden layer.
-For the CIFAR-100 ResNet50 model, we extracted the outputs from the last hidden layer.
+For use in the \name{} and \baseline{} algorithms, we represented the images in each dataset as high-dimensional vectors from embeddings of one of the last hidden layers in each respective model (i.e., for CIFAR-10, the second-to-last hidden layer, which is 1024-dimensional; for CIFAR-100, the last hidden layer, which is 512-dimensional\footnote{For CIFAR-10, we chose the layer farther from the output layer, because we wanted to extract lower-level concepts that are less specific to classes for people to explore different types of images within each class~\cite{bau2017network}.}).
+The \name{} and \baseline{} use the same representations as input to their respective algorithms.

-We divided the classes of CIFAR-100 into two sets--``Artifacts'' and ``Organisms''--in order to have two very distinct sets of classes for the within-subject design.
+We divided the classes of CIFAR-100 into two sets--``Artifacts'' and ``Organisms''--in order to have two distinct sets of classes for the within-subject design.
 This helps ensure that results from the first interface only minimally affect those from the second interface.
 Each set consists of 40 classes (i.e., 4 superclasses, each consisting of 10 classes)~\cite{krizhevsky2009learning}.
-For instance, the Artifact set contains classes like bed, chair, television, and bottles, while the Organisms set contains classes like lion, tiger, crocodile, and trout.
+The Artifact set contains classes like chair, television, and bottles, while the Organisms set contains classes like tiger, crocodile, and trout.